aliabyar1998/airline-passenger-satisfaction-prediction/README.md

 # Airline Passenger Satisfaction Prediction ✈️

-A Machine Learning project that predicts airline passenger satisfaction using passenger demographic information, travel details, flight experience, and service-related features.
+A Machine Learning classification project to predict airline passenger satisfaction based on passenger demographics, travel information, flight experience, and service-related features.

-The goal of this project is to build classification models that can identify whether an airline passenger is **Satisfied** or **Neutral/Dissatisfied** and analyze the key factors affecting customer satisfaction.
+The main objective of this project is to build machine learning models that can classify passengers as **Satisfied** or **Neutral/Dissatisfied** and discover the key factors influencing customer satisfaction.

 ---

 # 📌 Project Overview

-Customer satisfaction is one of the most important factors in the airline industry.
-By using machine learning techniques, airlines can understand passenger experiences and identify the features that have the greatest impact on satisfaction.
+Customer satisfaction is a critical factor in the airline industry.
+By analyzing passenger data and applying machine learning techniques, airlines can better understand customer expectations and improve their services.

 This project includes:

 * Data exploration
 * Data cleaning
 * Feature engineering
-* Feature encoding
+* Data preprocessing
 * Feature scaling
 * Machine learning model training
 * Model evaluation